Hamburger Menu Button

 Visit the Professional Standards Board for a full list of planning programs accredited in Canada.

 OPPI recognizes today’s planning students are the Registered Professional Planners of tomorrow.
 OPPI provides student members with scholarship opportunities, awarding excellence and community contributions.
+Put your name forward and please fill out our scholarship application to receive a 2019 OPPI scholarship!
+The deadline for scholarship applications is March 1st, 2019.

 These scholarships include:

 Ronald M. Keeble Undergraduate Scholarship assists in furthering planning education and recognize student members who are making a contribution to their communities.
-Applicants must be Student Members of OPPI at the time of application and the recipient must be enrolled full-time in an accredited undergraduate or graduate planning program in Ontario.
+Applicants must be Student Members of OPPI at the time of application and the recipient must be enrolled full-time in an accredited undergraduate planning program in Ontario.

 Gerald Carrothers Graduate Scholarship assists in furthering planning education and recognize student members who are making a contribution to their communities.
-Applicants must be members of OPPI at the time of application and the recipient must be enrolled full-time in an accredited undergraduate or graduate planning program in Ontario.
+Applicants must be members of OPPI at the time of application and the recipient must be enrolled full-time in an accredited graduate planning program in Ontario.

 Southwest Ontario District Planning Student Scholarships are intended to promote excellence in relevant planning education, community service and personal achievement by student members of OPPI's Southwestern District who are enrolled full-time in an accredited undergraduate or graduate university planning program for the academic year in which the application is made.